-In a span of months, nearly half of the Philippine population has been put under lockdown as a lethal virus continues to threaten the nation’s safety.
+In a span of months, we’ve seen lockdowns become the norm in virtually every part of the world.
 In the process, schools turned to virtual classes, digital start-ups emerged, and corporate companies introduced work-from-home schemes so that their employees could continue to earn.
 Only then did more people see the possibility of working remotely, or at least outside a physical office — stressing digital nomadism as the direction we ought to be heading but never really valued up until now.

 The idea of working remotely has been ingrained in the lives of travel writers, freelance photographers, and virtual assistants, to name a few.
-I’m fortunate to have been doing it myself for the last five years, even more so in this time of quarantines.
-But by now, as the world prepares for the new normal, it should be obvious that countless other professions could very well benefit from it as well.
+I’m fortunate to have been doing it myself for the last five or six years, even more so in this time of quarantines.
+But as the world continues to adapt to a new normal, it should be obvious that countless other professions could very well benefit from it, too.
 Dare to start a life of remote work?
 You’ll want to start investing in the following digital nomad must-haves!

 Top digital nomad must-haves worth investing in